Advanced Platinum Series P300 Grow Light: In-Depth 2019 Review

 5 year warranty is the longest we’ve seen offered, and only a few brands offer that long.
 So it really speaks to the confidence Platinum LED has in their products.

-Cons of the Advanced Platinum Series P300 Product
+Advanced Platinum P300 Downsides:

 A grower on Amazon left the product a critical review because they said it was hard for him to get in touch with anyone that worked at Platinum LED.
 I mean, if I lived on a Hawaiian island, I’d probably be pretty unreachable as well.
 With that said, an overwhelming majority of reviews for this product are positive.